- Sports and Recreation»

 3-the importance of keeping the RV door closed, and

 4-to always keep the Fridge door closed.

 By this time, their grandmother had laid out sandwiches and chips for the boys to eat and their young heads bobbed up and down, as they promised to follow my directions.

 I walked away, foolishly confident that all was going to be OK.

 We had raised three kids through their Teen years, and time had dulled our memories of just how unfocused a 13-year old is, as well as how disorganized, messy, and self-centered they are.

-We watched them as it seemed that the boys considered it their job to be human tornadoes of useless motion and activity.
+After we fed them we watched as they went into action going in and out of the camper.
+It seemed that the boys considered it their job to be human tornadoes of useless motion and activity.

-At the same time, it was obviously ours to close doors, serve food, pick up clothes, clean up their mess, and generally just be their dullard servants.
+At the same time, it became obviously that ours was to close doors, serve food, pick up clothes, clean up their mess, and generally just be their dullard servants.